-Most of us have experienced hair fall at some point in our lives and if you are going through the hair fall phase and become worried when you see hairs in your hands while shampooing.
-And everywhere you look, you see your fallen hair and when you are called out about it you feel a little embarrassed – then relax.
-There is hope and this article is for you.
+Most of us have experienced hair fall at some point in our lives, and if you are going through the hair fall phase and become worried when you see hairs in your hands while shampooing.
+And everywhere you look, you see your fallen hair; when you are called out about it, you feel a little embarrassed – then relax.
+There is hope, and this article is for you.

 Hair not only makes us attractive but also signifies amazing health and fitness.
 And when we start losing them, our confidence and self-esteem take a hit.
 Many people even start avoiding social events due to teasing comments by relatives and friends.

 There are many causes of hair fall, but here are some of the major ones: